TheManRafael/WinTerm/README.md

 WinTerm is python terminal application that recreats Linux terminal in Windows.

 ## Installation
+Download [exe file](https://raw.githubusercontent.com/TheManRafael/WinTerm/main/main.exe) and run it \
+Or run as normal python file.
+If runing pure python file please note that command "sudo" will probably not work!
 To install WinTerm just clone the Repository or download it

 ```bash